AriFordsham/GHCWiki/repositories.md

 # GHC Repositories

 This page lists the active repositories relating to GHC.
+These are Git repositories, so you should learn [about Git](working-conventions/git) first.
 For instructions on actually getting a GHC source tree, see [Getting The Sources](building/getting-the-sources).
 For information on using these repositories (via submodules), see [the Submodules page](working-conventions/git/submodules).

 ## Repository listing